safing/docs/portmaster/install/status/mac.md

 From a technical perspective, Apple grew their walled garden on macOS by limiting developer freedom.
 And from a policy level we assume that the still existing freedom of macOS will not swash over to iOS but rather the other way around and get more restricted over the years.

-### Still We Will Invest Into MacOS Once We Have the Resources
+### Still We Will Invest Into macOS Once We Have the Resources

 No matter the difficulties we expect, we know that there are many people using macOS for various reasons.
 And our vision to bring privacy to everyone naturally also includes macOS users.